 You should also be aware of locational requirements.
 Some states, such as California, require out-of-state companies to purchase coverage if they are employing people who work in California.
 Businesses with employees in multiple states have to ensure that their workers comp policy covers incidents in any of those states.

-You can contact your state’s insurance department or workers compensation board for more specific details.
+If you’re unsure of what government regulations apply to your business, you can contact your state’s insurance department or workers compensation board for more specific details.

-Workers compensation insurance covers an employee’s losses stemming from work-related injuries or illnesses.
+As we mentioned above, workers compensation insurance covers an employee’s losses stemming from work-related injuries or illnesses.

-Covered expenses typically include all of the following:
+Therefore, covered expenses typically include all of the following:

 Many business owners assume that only companies in hazardous industries—such as construction or manufacturing—need workers compensation insurance.
 But retailers and employers with office environments aren’t immune from incidents, as the examples below show.

 All of the following are examples of what would be covered under a workers comp policy: